 External Genitalia Procedures

-Why Choose the GYN Surgical Institute for your External Genitalia Procedures?
+Why Choose the Complete Care Surgical Center for your External Genitalia Procedures?

 Understanding the intimacy of external genitalia procedures, we offer a spa-like environment to make you feel comfortable and at ease throughout your procedure.
-You will receive one on one care to ensure the utmost privacy at the GYN Surgical Institute.
+You will receive one on one care to ensure the utmost privacy at the Complete Care Surgical Center.

 Labiaplasty is a procedure for altering the labia minora (inner labia) and the labia majora (outer labia), the folds of skin surrounding the vulva.
 There are two main categories of women seeking cosmetic genital surgery: those with congenital conditions such as intersex, and those with no underlying condition who experience physical discomfort or wish to alter the appearance of their genitals because they believe they do not fall within a normal range.
 A labiaplasty can remove the darkened folds and excess labia minora to help create a more symmetric, cleaner appearance of the external genitalia.

 There are many conditions addressed by labiaplasty including congenital defects and abnormalities such as vaginal atresia (absent vaginal passage), malformed uterus and fallopian tubes, intersex conditions (male and female sexual characteristics in a person); and tearing and stretching of the labia minora caused by childbirth, accident, and age.

 The vulva is the outside part of a woman’s sexual organs.
 This includes the inner lips (labia minora), outer lips (labia majora) and the clitoris.
 If abnormal cells (dysplasia) are found in this area, a partial vulvectomy is done to remove the affected area of the vulva.